Soheil-ab/c2tcp/README.md

 If everything goes well, you should see a figure representing throughput through time.
 You can also find the summary of the results in log/summary.tr file.

+#### No Target!
+When you set target=0 (in run-exp.sh), system will switch to a mode where it set Target delay automatically to 2xminRTT.
+It is usefull in a general scenario that applcation doesn't have any specific delay target.